13 minsPublished on 7/27/2022

 From the Bitcoin whitepaper: A basic diagram of transactions and digital signatures (Image source)

-So far we’ve covered why Bitcoin mining is significant for the network.
+So far we've covered how Bitcoin mining works and why it is significant for the network.
 But what's in it for the miners?
+And what makes Bitcoin mining profitable?

-As mentioned above, mining regulates Bitcoin's supply, bringing new coins into circulation.
+As mentioned above, mining regulates Bitcoin's supply, bringing newly minted Bitcoin tokens into circulation.
 Miners receive these coins through block rewards, which is the incentive to mine Bitcoin.
-As of July 2022, around 19 million Bitcoins are in circulation out of the total supply of 21 million.
+As of August 2023, around 19 million Bitcoins are in circulation out of the total supply of 21 million.
 The remaining two million coins are yet to be mined, which presents a significant economic opportunity for Bitcoin miners.

-To enhance Bitcoin's scarcity, and thus its value, the Bitcoin algorithm reduces block rewards by half after every 210,000 blocks–roughly every four years.
+To enhance Bitcoin's scarcity, and thus its value, the Bitcoin algorithm reduces mining rewards by half after every 210,000 blocks–roughly every four years.
 Bitcoin's total supply will therefore come into circulation by the year 2140.
-That won't remove the incentives for mining, though, since Bitcoin miners will still receive rewards in the form of transaction fees.
-Besides economic incentives, miners also get to vote on Bitcoin's future by participating in its distributed governance.
+That won't remove the mining incentives, though, since Bitcoin miners will still receive their block reward in the form of transaction fees.
+Besides economic incentives, miners also get to vote on Bitcoin's future by participating in its distributed governance

-Now, if you consider the above progression in isolation, it appears as if the earnings of Bitcoin miners reduce consistently.
-It's noteworthy, however, that Bitcoin's average price has increased significantly over time, from $0 in 2009 to upwards of $68,000 in November 2021 and back down to around $20,000 in the 2022 bear market.
-So in US dollars, miners currently earn roughly $125,000 for every block they mine.
+Now, if you consider the above progression in isolation, it appears as if the earnings of Bitcoin miners are consistently reduced.
+It's noteworthy, however, that the average price of Bitcoin has increased significantly over time, from $0 at its start in 2009 to upwards of $68,000 at its peak in November 2021, and back down to around $20,000 during the 2022 bear market.
+In US dollars, miners currently earn roughly $125,000 as a mining reward for every block they mine.

-Moreover, the required hash rate of mining hardware—that is, their mining power—also increases proportionally as new miners join the network.
-It thus becomes increasingly difficult and competitive to mine Bitcoin.
+Moreover, the required hash rate of Bitcoin mining hardware—that is, their mining power—also increases proportionally as new miners join the network.
+Thus, Bitcoin mining difficulty increases as it becomes more competitive to mine Bitcoin.

-Lastly, Bitcoin's Proof-of-Work mechanism imposes massive energy costs on Bitcoin miners.
-So with all these factors combined, Bitcoin mining is profitable but not for everyone.
+Lastly, Bitcoin's Proof of Work mechanism imposes massive energy costs on Bitcoin miners.
+All these factors combined make Bitcoin mining profitable but not for everyone.
 Individual miners find it particularly difficult to earn substantially by mining Bitcoin these days.

 This isn't where the road ends, however, since miners can join what are called “mining pools”.